Guitarbum722/volley-pong/README.md

 An offensive strike must bounce on the opposing team's side of the table one time.
 Any more bounces is a point yielded to the offending team.
 If the ball does not bounce one time on the opposing side, then the point goes to the opposing team.

+**NOTE: Returning the ball to the opposing side IS NOT PERMITTED if the offensive player's bat goes passed the physical or logical line dividing the table (ie. the net).**

 ## Equipment

 The game is typically played with table tennis racquets and a table tennis ball.
 Although there _could_ be alternatives, each player should use the same type of racquet.